Lingnik/DIM-wiki/v4-Features.md

 ## Items

-1. Item thumnbail must show Elemental damage, Upgrade completion and version;
+1. Item thumbnail must show elemental damage, upgrade completion and version;
-2. Player shall see what item is currently equipped/in his inventory;
+2. Player shall see what items are currently equipped/in his inventory;
-3. Player must be able to Move and/or Equip any items he possess;
+3. Player must be able to move and/or equip any items he possess;

 (Idea) Players could have "Favorite" items that are displayed first regardless of sorting.

 ## Loadouts

-1. Player should be able to equip a configured Loadout from the character view.
+1. Player should be able to equip a configured loadout from the character view.

 ## Search